Surviving the War in Ukraine

 How You Can Help

 This is where you can help.
-This site has a store selling Alla’s photography with 8×10 mats.
+This site has a store selling Alla’s photography with 8×10 mats and prayer candles.
 Along with access to buy her book, CLEMATIS.
-Unfortuantely she has sold all her seeds for 2023.
+Unfortunately, due to the current unstable conditions Alla is having trouble shipping her seeds because the post isn’t consistently running.
+When this changes, we will post the update.

-All proceeds will go to help Alla and her loved ones survive the winter in Kharkiv
+All proceeds will go to help Alla and her loved ones survive the war in Ukraine.

 If you would like to make a monetary donation, we have a couple of options.
 Alla has a GoFundMe page where 100% of the donations goes to Alla and her family.